akasha-code/wg-manager/README.md

 ### 2. Run the installer

-The installer installs the few userland dependencies, prepares a `.env` file and registers a `wg-manager` command that launches the TUI.
+The installer automatically detects your distribution, installs required packages, and prepares a `.env` file with a clean, professional installation experience.

 ```bash
 ./install.sh
 ```

+During installation you will:
-During the process you will be prompted to pick your preferred language and a first-run mode (defaults, simple prompts or the verbose wizard).
+- Select your preferred language (English/Spanish)
+- Choose a first-run setup mode (defaults, simple prompts, or verbose wizard)
+- Have the `wg-manager` command automatically registered in your system

+The installer provides intelligent fallbacks, attempting system-wide installation first, then falling back to local user installation if needed.

 > **Note**: The script tries to detect your distribution and install packages via
 > `apt`, `pacman`, `dnf` or `zypper`.
 If your distro is not supported you will